The Situation

 This project's current primary maintainers use macOS at home, so the PiDP-8/I software is frequently built and tested on macOS while we are working on features that do not require the PiDP-8/I front panel hardware.

 Why?
-Because it builds many times faster than on a Pi!
+Because it builds many times faster than the even fastest Pi!

 FreeBSD

-Because of our regular testing on macOS, the software works well on x86 FreeBSD.
+Because of our regular testing on macOS, the software should work well on x86 FreeBSD, though the last version it was tried on was version 12, where we needed to add the following prereqs:

 $ sudo pkg install coreutils gmake perl5 python py37-pip